Why SpringBoot is so popular and how to learn SpringBoot effectively?

 I don’t think one can sit and learn everything about a framework in one go.
 I follow an iterative approach.

-Iteration 3: Build a moderately complex application
+Iteration 3: Build a moderately complex application.

-2. First, learn Spring Core framework
+2. First, learn the Spring Core framework

-Please don’t jump onto SpringBoot if you don’t have prior knowledge of Spring.
-I would strongly suggest first to learn Spring framework without SpringBoot so that you know what magic SpringBoot is doing behind the scenes.
+Please don’t jump onto Spring Boot if you don’t have prior knowledge of Spring.
+I would strongly suggest first learning the Spring framework without Spring Boot so that you know what magic Spring Boot is doing behind the scenes.

-Get familiar with Spring DI concepts, Scopes, Annotations, Life Cycle callbacks, bean configuration styles (annotations, @Beans etc).
-Know how Spring uses Template pattern (JdbcTemplate, JmsTemplate etc) to avoid writing boilerplate code.
+Get familiar with Spring DI concepts, Scopes, Annotations, Life Cycle callbacks, and bean configuration styles (annotations, @Beans, etc.).
+Know how Spring uses the Template pattern (JdbcTemplate, JmsTemplate, etc.) to avoid writing boilerplate code.

 3. Learn how SpringBoot AutoConfiguration works

-The power of SpringBoot came from its AutoConfiguration mechanism and it is not magic.
-Learn Spring’s @Conditional feature and explore some SpringBoot’s AutoConfiguration classes like DataSourceAutoConfiguration, JpaAutoConfiguration etc, you can easily understand how SpringBoot is automatically creating beans based on some criteria.
+The power of Spring Boot comes from its AutoConfiguration mechanism, and it is not magic.
+Learn Spring’s @Conditional feature and explore some of Spring Boot’s AutoConfiguration classes like DataSourceAutoConfiguration, JpaAutoConfiguration, etc. You can easily understand how Spring Boot is automatically creating beans based on some criteria.

-You can read my blog post on How SpringBoot AutoConfiguration magic works? here https://sivalabs.in/how-springboot-autoconfiguration-magic/
+You can read my blog post on “How SpringBoot AutoConfiguration magic works?” here: https://sivalabs.in/how-springboot-autoconfiguration-magic/

 4. Follow the community and read blogs

-This is the best part of Spring framework, huge community and there are thousands of blogs writing about Spring.
-One simple way to find these awesome Spring blogs is to follow This Week in Spring series by Josh Long (@starbuxman) posted on Spring Blog every week Tuesday.
+This is the best part of the Spring framework: a huge community and thousands of blogs writing about Spring.
+One simple way to find these awesome Spring blogs is to follow the “This Week in Spring” series by Josh Long (@starbuxman), posted on the Spring Blog every Tuesday.

 5. Practice, practice, and practice

-These days I hardly see Java projects not using Spring and SpringBoot.
-You can learn while working on the project but I strongly suggest to create a Pet project and implement it using various Spring portfolio projects.
+These days, I hardly see Java projects not using Spring and Spring Boot.
+You can learn while working on a project, but I strongly suggest creating a pet project and implementing it using various Spring portfolio projects.

 Related content